Scatchell/ideas-blog/source/_posts/2013-10-23-charles-is-watching-dot-dot-dot.markdown

 ##The Problem
 It all started on a dark and rainy Tuesday afternoon in San Francisco (though it's nearly always cloudy, so this isn't saying much).
 I was at work, right in the middle of solving some mildly interesting problem with a colleague, when I decided to glance at my computer to check for some tool we needed.
 This forced me to accidentally check my E-Mail, which is always a horrible idea.
 As usual, there was something there that caught my eye in a negative, forcing context switching kind of way - it was an E-Mail from Charles, written in all caps, yelling at me for not turning in my time-sheet yet.
 Don't get me wrong, Charles is an awesome guy...one of my favorites in the San Francisco office.
 I don't want to kill the messenger, he just happens to be the one who sends out the E-Mails that force me to worry about my time-sheet :).

 The E-Mail specifically detailed all the reasons I was damaging ThoughtWorks' bank account, and its relationship with the client by not turning in my time-sheet on time last week.
 I was ruining everything....the company was going to collapse if I didn't turn it in that day...and not only that, but this was maybe the 4'th or 5'th time it has happened!
-It was a miracle ThoughtWorks had managed to survive up until that point with all the damage I had already done, I couldn't jeopardize my beloved company yet again by making my timesheet even LATER!
+It was a miracle ThoughtWorks had managed to survive up until that point with all the damage I had already done, I couldn't jeopardize my beloved company yet again by making my time sheet even LATER!
 But, I was in the middle of pairing, and I didn't want to suddenly leave the warm embrace of my [loving pair](http://www.youtube.com/watch?v=dYBjVTMUQY0), switching context completely for 10-15 minutes while I thought long and hard about how many hours I worked the week before.
 Decisions, decisions...

 ##If Only...
 If only I had some way to quickly remember how many hours I worked in the last week!
 Even when I turn in my time-sheet is on time, think of how many batches of 5-10 minutes are wasted sitting around trying to remember hours worked?